IBMStreams/vscode-ide/_docs/09-developing-java-primitive-operators.md

 1. [Add your Streams 5.5 instance]({{ "/docs/streams-explorer#adding-an-instance" | relative_url }}) to the Streams Explorer in VS Code if you haven't already.
 1. Bring up the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and select **Create Java Primitive Operator**.
 1. Follow the prompts to create the Java primitive operator.
 Specify the following:
+    - **Windows users only**: Create an empty folder which will container the operator and set this folder to be the workspace.
     - **Project folder path**: The project folder path for the primitive operator.
 Use the **Browse...** button to create and select an empty folder on your machine.
-The primitive operator files will be created in this folder.
+The primitive operator files will be created in this folder. (should be workspace for windows users)
     - **Operator namespace**: The SPL namespace for the primitive operator.
     - **Operator name**: The name of the primitive operator.
     - **Operator processing pattern**: The operator processing pattern identifies whether the operator has input ports, output ports, or both and the type of tuple flow the operator provides.